MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 ## Predefined automation actions and built-in

-The Macros in Omnichannel for Customer Service has the following:
+The Macros in Omnichannel for Customer Service have the following:

 - [Predefined automation actions](#predefined-automation-actions)
 - [Built-in](#built-in)